elastos/Elastos.ELA/docs/jsonrpc_apis.md

 }
 ```

-Response when verbosity is true, pure:
+Response when verbosity is true:

 ```json
 {